The Fundamentals of Successful Work-Based Learning Programs

 According to a 2019 Associated Press and NORC Center for Public Affairs Research poll, 73% of youth said on-the-job experience was important, but a 2020 American Student Assistance survey found that only 34% of students were aware of work-based learning experiences in high school.

 Expanding work-based learning programs for high school students has the potential to provide youth with meaningful experiences that help guide them to future success on their own terms.
-They help ignite engagement in hard-to-reach students, offer real-life skills, including communication, collaboration, and critical thinking that are useful at school and in any job, and can inspire a sense of connection and purpose.
+These programs are crucial for career preparation, as they help ignite engagement in hard-to-reach students, offer real-life skills, including communication, collaboration, and critical thinking that are useful at school and in any job, and can inspire a sense of connection and purpose.
+If your district is setting up or expanding a work-based learning program, check out Xello’s Work-Based Learning Module.